ICB-DCM/pyABC/doc/sampler.rst

-The :class:`pyabc.sampler.RedisEvalParallelSampler` has very low communication overhead, and when running workers and redis-server locally is actually competitive with the mutli-core only samplers.
+The :class:`pyabc.sampler.RedisEvalParallelSampler` has very low communication overhead, and when running workers and redis-server locally is actually competitive with the multi-core only samplers.
 The :class:`pyabc.sampler.RedisEvalParallelSampler`
 performs parameter sampling on a per worker basis, and can handle fast function evaluations efficiently.
+Further, it is the only sampler that allows proactive sampling to minimize the overall wall-time ("look-ahead mode").
+The :class:`pyabc.sampler.RedisStaticSampler`
+implements static scheduling and may be of interest if the simulation time needs to be minimized.

 The :class:`pyabc.sampler.DaskDistributedSampler` has slightly higher communication overhead, however this can be compensated with the batch submission mode.
-As the :class:`pyabc.sampler.DaskDistributedSampler` performs parameter sampling locally on the master, it is unsuitable for simulation functions with a runtime below 100ms, as network communication becomes prohibitive at this point.
+As it performs parameter sampling locally on the master, it is unsuitable for simulation functions with a runtime below 100ms, as network communication becomes prohibitive at this point.

 The Redis based sampler can require slightly more effort in setting up than the Dask based sampler, but has fewer constraints regarding